invinst/chicago-police-data/README.md

 __[Read more about the available datasets in the Wiki.](https://github.com/invinst/shootings-data/wiki/Distinct-Datasets-Available)__

-If you want to know more about [this process](https://cpdb.co/method/), please post/create an issue here in GitHub about it!
+If you want to know more about [this process](https://cpdb.co/method/), please post/create an issue here in GitHub about it.

 # Why is it relevant right now?